tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 of the Dark Lord, he moved his shop to the city Isla.
 Known for his beard, turban, and friendly smile.

+Schan
+: A queen of Avalon and Isodor.
+Her remains are buried in the crypts below the city of Isla.

 Scotty
 : An individual who once visited the Dungeon of Isla.

 Sefer
 : A hero of old, famed for his powerful magical helmet.

+Shan
+: An alternate spelling of the name of Schan, queen of Avalon and Isodor.
+Her remains are buried in the crypts below the city of Isla.

 Shr
 : A legendary elf healer